Understanding Labour Law:

 What You Should Know About Employment Law in Nigeria

-Employees and Jobseekers want to know about certain rules and laws guiding workplace in Nigeria.
-This brief information will help answer some of your questions regarding your workplace, employment and Remuneration.
+Employees and Job-seekers want to know about certain rules and laws guiding workplace in Nigeria.
+This brief information will help answer some of your questions regarding your workplace, employment and remuneration.

 Note: This is free learning and discussion material only.
-It does not serve as a source of legal services or advise.
+It does not serve as a source of legal service or advise.
 You are strongly advised to seek professional legal advice from a qualified Legal Practitioner should they need advice regarding specific circumstances.

 - What are the laws relating to employment in Nigeria?
 In addition to the Labour Act, the following Acts also cover important elements of Employment Law;